 The results of unit roots tests are reported in Appendix A1.
 We use both ADF and Phillips Perron (PP) tests for unit roots for robustness check.
 The ADF results indicate that we cannot reject the null hypothesis of existence of unit root in levels for all the variables except FTSE 100 and SP500 that suggests stationarity in levels.
 However, the PP tests results indicates that we cannot reject the null hypothesis of existence of unit root in levels for all the variables including FTSE 100 and SP500.
 Based on the two tests, we fail to conclude that FTSE 100 and SP500 are stationary in levels and deduce that all the variables are none stationary in levels and hence have a unit root.
-Based on both the ADF and PP tests for unit roots, we therefore find that the null hypothesis of a unit root cannot be rejected in all the variables, for all the countries.
-We conclude that all the series used in the study are integrated of order one I(1), meaning that all the series become stationary after first difference.
+Based on both the ADF and PP tests for unit roots, we therefore find that the null hypothesis of a unit root cannot be rejected in all the variables, for all the series become stationary after first difference.
 The graphs at the end of the paper attest to this and show that all the variables are mean reverting in first difference and not in levels.